-This comprehensive tutorial will walk you through building a Lyft-style rideshare app using Adalo's no-code platform.
+This comprehensive tutorial will walk you through building a Lyft-style rideshare app using Adalo's platform.
 While some features like real-time GPS tracking require workarounds, you'll create a functional app with driver-rider matching, payment processing, and trip booking capabilities.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup